paritytech/polkadot-sdk/src/api/chainHead.md

 ## Usage

-_This section contains a small guide destined for JSON-RPC client users._
+_This section contains a small beginner guide destined for JSON-RPC client users._

-This high-level guide shows how to use the `chainHead` functions in order to know the value of a certain storage item.
+This beginner guide shows how to use the `chainHead` functions in order to know the value of a certain storage item.

 1. Call `chainHead_unstable_follow` with `runtimeUpdates: true` to obtain a `followSubscriptionId`.
 This `followSubscriptionId` will need to be passed when calling most of the other `chainHead`-prefixed functions.
 If at any point in the future the JSON-RPC server sends back a `{"event": "stop"}` notification, jump back to step 1.